Skip to main content

 Exterior symptoms are equally telling — look for the soil pulling away from the foundation wall during dry periods.
 A gap between the soil surface and the wall exterior indicates the soil is cycling between expansion (pushing the wall) and contraction (pulling away).
 This visible gap confirms the shrink-swell or freeze-thaw mechanism that is driving the lateral pressure.
 Filling this gap with rigid material is counterproductive — it creates a wedge that increases pressure during the next expansion cycle.

-What Should You Do When You Find a Horizontal Crack?
+How Urgently Should You Respond to a Horizontal Basement Crack?

 Horizontal cracks warrant faster professional evaluation than other crack types because the underlying force — lateral soil pressure — is persistent and cumulative.
 While the diagnostic steps below are valuable for documentation, do not delay professional evaluation while completing a full monitoring cycle.
 The monitoring data you collect before the evaluation helps the structural engineer, but the evaluation itself should not wait for twelve months of quarterly readings.